2020 Kia Seltos review – S and GT-Line (video) | PerformanceDrive

 As for the GT-Line, it only burned 0.3L more than the 2.0-litre engine during our test.
 At 7.6L/100km, it is commendable considering the added performance.
 Officially, it actually averages the same figure we achieved.
 Both engines are compatible with the cheapest fuel on the market; E10 and/or 91 RON.

-2020 Kia Seltos S and GT-Line – THE VIDEO
+2020 Kia Seltos S and GT-Line – THE VIDEOS

 2020 Kia Seltos S and GT-Line – THE VERDICT